ALICE SPRINGS to COOBER PEDY (ASCP)

 Available at Mt Dare Homestead and Oodnadatta.

 In the past, no alcohol could be carried through the lands of Santa Teresa Aboriginal Community on the first day; we understand this policy has been relaxed but the subject is still under discussion.
-Anyway, be preapared that the first six days may be 'dry'.
+Anyway, be prepared that the first six days may be 'dry'.

 Insurances, Emergencies: